Vadodara: Bus

 Vadodara bus station is also beautifully designed as a symbol of Banyan (Vad) trees and located near by Railway Station.
 It also has a market, food court and multiplex facilities.

-Religions and festivals

-The most followed religion in the city is Hinduism, practiced by 85% of the population.
-The second most followed religion is Islam, followed by 11% of the population.
-All other religious groups make up the remaining 4% of the population.
-This city has also had an old history of religion.
+Road

+Vadodara has taxi services that is operational mostly around Vadodara Railway station and the Vadodara Airport, apart from this Vadodara has private cab services like Ola, Uber, etc. Vadodara also has self drive car rental services operated by private companies like Just Drive Self Drive Cars.

 Sports

-Vadodara has a professional cricket team, the Baroda cricket team, as well as the oldest cricket ground in Asia, called Moti Baug.
+Vadodara has a professional cricket team, the Baroda cricket team, as well as a cricket stadium called Moti Baug.
 The team has won the Ranji Trophy six times.
 Reliance Stadium, a private cricket ground owned by Reliance Industries, hosts ODIs.
-Some of the notable cricketer's from Baroda are Vijay Hazare,Anshuman Gaekwad,Kiran More, Nayan Mongia, Atul Bedade, Irfan Pathan, Yusuf Pathan, Hardik Pandya, Krunal Pandya, Deepak Hooda.
+Some of the notable cricketer's from Baroda are Vijay Hazare, Anshuman Gaekwad, Kiran More, Nayan Mongia, Atul Bedade, Irfan Pathan, Yusuf Pathan, Hardik Pandya, Krunal Pandya, Deepak Hooda.

+The Baroda Cricket Association Stadium (BCA Stadium), also known as the Vadodara International Cricket Stadium or Kotambi Stadium, opened in December 2024 through an organized Women's ODI series between India and West Indies women's teams.
+The stadium is the home ground for the Baroda Cricket Association in the domestic circle.

-Vadodara too have an International cricket stadium under construction at Kotambi.Vadodara would also have a sports university in Desar.
+Vadodara would also have a sports university in Desar.